iamistiyak/Face-Recognizer-Classifier/README.md

    sudo service nginx stop
    sudo service nginx restart
    ```
-   4. Now when you load cloud url in browser you will see a message saying "welcome to nginx" This means your nginx is setup and running.
+   4. Now when you load cloud url in browser you will see a message saying "welcome to nginx" This means your nginx is setup and running.<br>
 4. Now you need to copy all your code to EC2 instance.
 You can do this either using git or copy files using winscp.
 We will use winscp.
-You can download winscp from here: https://winscp.net/eng/download.php
+You can download winscp from here: https://winscp.net/eng/download.php<br>
 5. Once you connect to EC2 instance from winscp (instruction in a youtube video), you can now copy all code files into /home/ubuntu/ folder.
-The full path of your root folder is now: **/home/ubuntu/BangloreHomePrices**
+The full path of your root folder is now: **/home/ubuntu/FaceRecognizer**
 6. After copying code on EC2 server now we can point nginx to load our property website by default.
 For below steps,
     1. Create this file /etc/nginx/sites-available/bhp.conf.
 The file content looks like this,
     ```
     server {
 	    listen 80;
             server_name bhp;
-            root /home/ubuntu/BangloreHomePrices/client;
+            root /home/ubuntu/faceRecognizer/UI;
             index app.html;
             location /api/ {
                  rewrite ^/api(.*) $1 break;